Giuseppe Cigala Fulgosi: Biography

 He was born in Piacenza on 25 July 1910, the son of Alfonso Cigala Fulgosi, a career officer of the Royal Italian Army, and of Anna Teresa Osio.
-After enlisting in the Royal Italian Navy, in 1925 he enrolled at the Royal Naval Academy of Livorno, graduating in 1930 with the tank of ensign.
+After enlisting in the Royal Italian Navy, in 1925 he enrolled at the Royal Naval Academy of Livorno, graduating in 1930 with the rank of ensign.
 He was initially assigned on the heavy cruiser Trieste and later on the training ship Cristoforo Colombo, where he was promoted to sub-lieutenant.
 He then served on the destroyer Aquilone, on the torpedo boat Indomito as executive officer, and in 1933 he was assigned to the scout cruiser Quarto, then stationed in China.

-In 1934 he was transferred to the Marine Detachment of Tientsin, then returning to Italy towards the end of that year.
+In 1934 he was transferred to the Marine Detachment of Tianjin, then returning to Italy towards the end of that year.
 He served on the destroyers Lanzerotto Malocello, Leone Pancaldo (where he was promoted to lieutenant), and Scirocco and was then appointed adjutant to the commander-in-chief of the Naval Department of La Spezia.
 In 1936 he was assigned on the battleship Conte di Cavour as the third fire control officer, after which he held the post of aide of Admiral Ferdinando of Savoy-Genoa from late 1936 to June 1940.
 In 1939 he obtained a degree in economics from the Ca' Foscari University of Venice.

 When the Kingdom of Italy entered the Second World War, on 10 June 1940, he was executive officer on the destroyer Ascari, on which he participated in the battles of Punta Stilo and Cape Spartivento, earning a War Cross for Military Valor.
 In December 1940 he assumed the command of the torpedo boat Sagittario, with which he distinguished himself during the battle of Crete, on 22 May 1941, when he fought off Force C (three cruisers and four destroyers, under Rear Admiral Edward Leigh Stuart King) and thus saved a convoy of caiques loaded with German troops he had been tasked with escorting to Crete.
 For this action he was awarded the Gold Medal of Military Valor by Italy and the Iron Cross Second Class by Germany.